nickzoic/nick.zoic.org/art/journey-onward-apple-2-and-me/index.md

 was a dastardly clone was that the cheery but trademark-protected `APPLE ][` boot message was replaced with the slightly confusing name ` GALAGA `.

-I think it may have been a Sekon: the lower/uppercase switch sounds familiar.

 Interestingly, some software[^2] would actually check that these bytes read `APPLE ][` ... this is similar to the "DSMOS" protection